polterguy/magic/README.md

 as long as they communicate exclusively using signals and slots, only passing data in through their `JObject` input.
 Data as in strings, date objects, integers, etc ...

-You can see this implemented in the _"magic.auth"_ module, which raises the _"user.deleted"_ signal, which other modules can attach themselves to.
-The _"magic.email"_ module has a slot for this particular signal.

 ## .NET Core CLI Template

 This repository also includes a .NET Core CLI template which can be installed by: